 Configuration management

-VHN (e.g. DNG at home network) is required to provide:
+VHN gateway (e.g. DNG at home network) is required to provide:

 configuration capabilities for VHN members at both service level (e.g. dynamic creation and modification of VHNs, according to specific application requirements and/or user requirements);